Coutons/courseswyn/README.md

 - app/: App Router pages and API routes
 - components/: Reusable UI components
 - styles/: Global styles
-- app/api/deals/route.ts: Temporary mock deals API
+- app/api/deals/route.ts: Deals API

-Replace the mock API with a real ingestion pipeline later.
+You can extend the ingestion pipeline to import deals from external sources or a CMS later.